You are here

 An annotation is a note, explanation, or commentary added to a text, image, or other data.

 OneSearch is a good starting point for your academic research.
 Begin your search using keywords.
-Once you see the results list, select "Peer-reviewed Journals" under the drop-down menu on the left that says "Availability."
+Once you see the results list, on the left-hand "Refine My Results" panel, select the "Peer-reviewed Journals" option located "Availability."

 When you search for information, you're going to find lots of it... but is it good information?